voxpupuli/puppet-nftables/README.md

 `custom-*.nft` files before hand.

-The filter and NAT tables both have all the master chains (INPUT,OUTPUT,FORWARD) configured, to which you can hook in your own chains that can contain specific rules.
+The filter and NAT tables both have all the master chains (INPUT, OUTPUT, FORWARD in case of filter and PREROUTING and POSTROUTING in case of NAT) configured, to which you can hook in your own chains that can contain specific rules.

 All filter masterchains drop by default.
 By default we have a set of default_MASTERCHAIN chains